kflu/kflu.github.io/_posts/2016-03-24-setup-iis-nodejs-enterprise.md

 # Approach 1 - Plain Vanilla Node.js
 Now, to achieve the above three goals, we can do it the plain vanilla way:

-1. host the app directly with Node.js http module, or anything built on top of that.
+1. Host the app directly with Node.js http module, or anything built on top of that.
-2. in the app, authenticate with NTLM/Kerboros (maybe with [express-ntml](https://github.com/einfallstoll/express-ntlm) module)
+2. In the app, authenticate with NTLM/Kerboros (maybe with [express-ntml](https://github.com/einfallstoll/express-ntlm) module)
-3. roll your own AD code to check if the authenticated user is a member of `DOMAIN\SecurityGRoup`.
+3. Roll your own AD code to check if the authenticated user is a member of `DOMAIN\SecurityGRoup`.
 This step is extremely easy.
 Even doable in PowerShell.
 Proof in the last section.
 To use .NET in node, [edge.js](http://tjanczuk.github.io/edge/) can be used.

 Totally doable.
 But is it necessary?
 I think not.